febo/eisodos/README.md

 - [`jiminy`](https://github.com/igneous-labs/jiminy)

 > [!NOTE]
-> Previous benchmark included the [`solana-nostd-entrypoint`](https://github.com/cavemanloverboy/solana-nostd-entrypoint) – the project has not been archieved and therefore ommitted.
+> Previous benchmark included the [`solana-nostd-entrypoint`](https://github.com/cavemanloverboy/solana-nostd-entrypoint) – the project has not been archived and therefore ommitted.

 | Benchmark     | `pinocchio`     | `solana-program`  | `jiminy`     |
 | ------------- | --------------- | ----------------- | ------------ |